killer0071234/ha-hiq/README.md

 - temperature devices (eg: op00_temperature, ..)
 - humidity devices (eg: ts00_humidity)
 - energy meter device (eg: power_meter_power, power_meter_energy)

-### cover

-During creation of the device it scans for blind modules (eg: HIQ BC-5-IQ) and creates it as covers in home assistant.
-If there are modules with a active general error the entities are disabled by default.

-Possible commands for the blinds are:

-- open cover
-- close cover
-- stop cover
-- set position

 ### Common Attributes